oyeoyeleye/convolutional-neural-network-CNN-/README.md

 ## Background

-A frequent and cost effective medical imaging examination is the chest X{ray.
+A frequent and cost effective medical imaging examination is the chest X-ray.
 However, a clinical diagnosis can be more challenging than diagnosis via chest CT imaging.
 In fact, achieving clinically relevant computer-aided detection and diagnosis (CAD) in real world medical sites on all data settings of chest X-rays is still very difficult, if not impossible when only several thousands of images are employed for study.